 - Spam/site promotion

 - Re-publishing text that has been removed from other sites

 - Sharing dark web links

-As it might be clear from the list above, Pastebin is often used for nefarious purposes.
-In fact, the site was sold to its current owner Jeroen Vader in 2009 after the site was shut down due to a Hotmail data breach.
+As it might be clear from the list above, paste sites are often used for nefarious purposes.
+In fact, Pastebin was sold to its current owner Jeroen Vader in 2009 after the site was shut down due to a Hotmail data breach.